New CRM integrations: Salesforce & HubSpot

 Marketing incentives

-You can offer gift card incentivizes to customers who leave a review or refer new clients or for big purchase.
+The options for marketing with gift card reward programs are vast.
+You can offer gift card incentives to customers who leave a review or refer new clients or for big purchases.

 Marketing incentive programs could include: